 The Name of the Payee

-Writing the name of the payee on a check is simple.
-All you need to do is write the name of the person or organization you are writing the check to in the “Pay to the Order Of” line.
+Writing the name of the payee is simple.
+All you need to do is write the name of the person or organization in the “Pay to the Order Of” line.

-There are a few things to keep in mind when writing a check to someone.
+There are a few things to keep in mind.
 First, make sure you use the proper grammar and punctuation.
 Second, be sure to write the name of the payee correctly.
 Finally, don’t forget to sign the check!
 These simple tips will help ensure that your check is processed smoothly and without any problems.

 The Amount of the check (in Numeric form)